zeroc-ice/ice/distribution/src/common/README.DEMOS.txt

 The C++ demos are in the demo directory.

-NMAKE is used to build the demos with Visual Studio Express since it doesn't support the Ice Visual Studio extension.
+Visual Studio Express does not support the Ice Visual Studio extension, therefore you must use NMAKE to build the demos.

+To build the C++ demos, open a "Visual Studio 2008 Command Prompt" window.
+If you installed Ice in a non-default location, set ICE_HOME as shown below:

+  > set ICE_HOME=<Ice installation root directory>

-To build the C++ demos, open a "Visual Studio 2008 Command Prompt" window, change to the demo directory and run the following commands to build the demos:
+Change to the demo directory and run the following commands to build the demos:

   > set CPP_COMPILER=VC90_EXPRESS
   > nmake /f Makefile.mak

-If Ice is installed in a non-default location it will also be necessary to set ICE_HOME:

-  > set ICE_HOME=<Ice installation root directory>

 Note that the Ice demos that require MFC (demo\Ice\MFC and demo\IcePatch2\MFC) will not compile since the Express edition does not include MFC support.

-Change to the desired demo subdirectory and review the README file if one is present.
+To run a demo, change to the desired demo subdirectory and review the README file if one is present.
 Type 'server' to start the server.
-In another command prompt, type 'client' to start the client.
+In another command window, type 'client' to start the client.

 ======================================================================